-This manual provides information and procedures to safely operate and maintain the Magnum Power Products LLC unit.
+This manual provides information and procedures to safely operate and maintain the engine and pump.
 For your own safety and protection from physical injury, carefully read, understand, and observe the safety instructions described in this manual.
-Keep a copy of this manual with the unit at all times.
-Additional copies are available from Magnum Power Products LLC, or can be found at www.m-p-llc.com.
 The information contained in this manual was based on machines in production at the time of publication.
 Magnum Power Products LLC reserves the right to change any portion of this information without notice.